nicolenair/Capstone/README.md

 ## Contents of This Repository
-This is the repository for my undergraduate thesis 'The Measure of a Girl: Towards Vectorized Representations of Literary Character.
+This is the repository for my undergraduate thesis 'The Measure of a Girl: Towards Vectorized Representations of Literary Character.'
 Here are details for the files and folders in this repository:

 The folder **code** contains three files: